exosite/industrial_iot_schema/channel-signal_io_schema.md

 _Note: the device can report a channel data payload, even if the data is erroneous, but that is optional.
 We will accept a chanel value and an error, just an error for a channel, or just a value.
 All combinations are supported._

-## Device Channel Protocol Interfaces
+## Device Channel Protocol Interfaces (Optional)
-This section defines the supported protocol interfaces and parameters.
+This section defines the supported out of the box protocol interfaces and parameters.
+OEMs can use their own application and interface parameters also but may not be supported in the application user interface (ExoSense).

+*Note: Only applicable to devices that are remotely configurable and use a fieldbus or fieldbus like configurable protocol for interacting with data / inputs / sensors.*

 ### Modbus TCP

-Parameters for a channel's 'app_specific_config' field when using Modbus_TCP.
+Parameters for a channel's protocol configuration 'app_specific_config' field when using Modbus_TCP.
 ```yaml
     ip_address : "IP_ADDRESS" # ip where the channel is being read as a string
     port : "INTEGER" # port to make the request on